Monthly Archives: November 2019

 For most boat owners, your boat holds a special place in your heart—which means it deserves a worthy amount of TLC (tender loving care).
-From engine maintenance, to general upkeep on your stainless steel boat parts, rail fittings and anchor rollers, to your steering wheel and the countless other critical c
+From engine maintenance, to general upkeep on your stainless steel boat parts, rail fittings and anchor rollers, to your steering wheel and the countless other critical components that make up its construction.
+While routine maintenance and regular cleanings are important for every boat regardless of age, there will come a time when your boat will need some upgrades.

 As the self-appointed captain of your boat, the helm is the center of your universe when you’re onboard and underway.
 As we discussed in How to Choose the Right Steering Wheel for Your Boat, your boat’s steering wheel is a critical piece of equipment that’s directly related to the successful operation of your vessel.